We try to keep the Overcoming MS website upbeat. The reason is simple. There is any amount of negativity out there about MS.

 Everyone has their own individual journey in recovering from MS. We are here to help on that journey, but there are many paths to true health.

 How you establish your own path and what you explore is up to you.
-At OMS we believe we provide strong evidence-based guidance about a generic path that will help most people, but we welcome everybody with MS whether recovering or not, and hope your input into our organisation can help all the others on their journeys.
+At Overcoming MS we believe we provide strong evidence-based guidance about a generic path that will help most people, but we welcome everybody with MS whether recovering or not, and hope your input into our organisation can help all the others on their journeys.
 We wish you all long, healthy and happy lives.

 Professor George Jelinek